-When a judgment is entered in the Civil Court it is enforceable for a period of twenty years for money only, it is not a lien against real property.
+When a judgment is entered in the Civil Court, it is enforceable for a period of twenty years for money only; it is not a lien against real property.
 Nor is a judgment entered in one county a lien on real property in any other county.
-If a judgment-creditor wishes to enforce a judgment against real property, he or she must follow the procedure below for “transcribing” the judgment.
+If a judgment-creditor wishes to enforce a judgment against real property, they must follow the procedure below for “transcribing” the judgment.

 A transcript is a paper containing the essential information of the judgment, certified by the clerk in the county where the judgment is entered.

 The judgment-creditor must apply to the clerk of the court in which the judgment was entered for a transcript and then file the transcript with the county clerk of the county in which the court is located (the home county).
 To find out the fee for filing a transcript of judgment, click on court fees.
 The judgment then becomes a realty lien in that county.

 In order to make the judgment a lien in other counties, a judgment-creditor must ask the county clerk in the home county to issue a transcript of judgment and then file the transcript with the county clerk of any other county within the state where the judgment-debtor owns the property.
 A judgment-creditor may have as many transcripts issued by the home county clerk as he or she requests for filing in multiple counties.
 There is a separate fee for each transcript issued.
 To find out the fee for issuing a transcript of judgment, click on court fees.

 A judgment is entered in the Civil Court Queens County.
 The judgment-creditor believes the defendant may have real property in Orange County and other New York State counties.
 The judgment creditor must obtain a transcript from the Queens Civil Court and file it in the Queens County Clerk’s Office.
 For a fee, the judgment creditor may obtain as many transcripts from the Queens County Clerk as necessary for filing in as many counties as he or she requests.